IvyHale/API-v4/README.md

     }
 }
 ```
-To create a confirmed Virgil Card, it's necessary to delegate the card's creation to the Virgil RA service.
-The Virgil Card will be marked as confirmed as long as the Virgil Identity sign was passed.
-In order to create an unconfirmed, segregated Virgil Card, one must simply set the scope request parameter to "application" and pass a valid application sign item in the signs list;
-Beware that to create a Global Virgil Card, it's mandatory to perform a call to the Virgil Registration Authority service instead of the Virgil Cards service.
-The request that creates a Virgil Card contains two signed items: for the application holder and for the application.
 After the Virgil Card's endpoint invocation, the signs list is filled with an additional Virgil Cards service sign.
 All Virgil Card data is passed in the content_snapshot parameter, then the Virgil Cards service creates an additional sign item, with its own fingerprint used as a key to prove that it really created the Virgil Card.

 ## GET CARD ENDPOINT
 Returns the information about the Virgil Card by the its ID.